CodeIQLabs/codeiqlabs-eslint-prettier-config/README.md

 ## Pre-commit Hooks Configuration

-After completing the optional pre-commit hooks setup from the Installation section, configure lint-staged for your project type:
+After completing the pre-commit hooks setup from the Installation section, configure lint-staged for your project type:

 ### Configuration by Project Type